 Mendelian traits conform to the four classical modes on inheritance of autosomal/X-linked dominant/recessive penetrance.
-Dominant disorders result from the inheritance of a single mutant allele which is manifested in each subsequent generation with a 50\% chance of likelihood in offspring from a single affected parent.
+Dominant disorders result from the inheritance of a single mutant allele which is manifested in each subsequent generation with a 50% chance of likelihood in offspring from a single affected parent.
 Autosomal and X-linked dominant models are identical with the exception of the transmitting chromosome.

 Recessive traits require the inheritance of two mutant alleles on opposing strands in order to completely block any functioning copies of the causative gene.
 Parents are typically carriers with affected offspring.
 These disorders are primarily a result of consanguineous marriages, where a single mutant allele manifests on both alleles due to the multiple paths of descent it can undertake \cite{lander2001initial}.
 In the case of X-linked recessive inheritance, males with a single mutant copy are hemizygous and are forced to express the phenotype.